How many ants does an Anteater eat?

 Continue reading “What are the similarities and differences between the Black Bear and the Brown Bear?”

-The Giant Anteater (Myrmecophaga tridactyla) is a large mammal.
+The Giant Anteater (Myrmecophaga tridactyla) is a large mammal in the Myrmecophagidae family of anteaters.
 It is in the Pilosa order, which is the same order as the Sloth.
 It is also known as the Ant Bear.

 The Giant Anteater has long, greyish-black fur with white flecks.
 It has white front legs, with a band of black across its ankles (or wrists).
 Its back legs are black.
 It has a grey head with a long, wide black line and a long, thin white line along its side, from mid-stomach, under its ear, and through its eye.
 Its head is elongated, with a thick neck, and a long, tubular snout (nose).
 At the end of the snout is a small mouth (with no teeth) and small nostrils (nose holes for breathing).
 It has a bushy, brown tail, and long front claws.
 It has small ears and eyes, with poor eyesight.
 However, it has an excellent sense of smell.